 \subsection{Primal and dual monomial order}

-Let $\geq$ be a local monomial ordering ($1$ is the largest monomial), which we shall refer to as a {\em primal order}.
+Let $\geq$ be a local monomial ordering (a total order on the monomials which respects multiplication and has $1$ as the largest monomial), which we shall refer to as a {\em primal order}.
 For $g = \sum_{\alpha} a_\alpha x^\alpha$, a nonzero polynomial, the {\em initial term} with respect to $\geq$ is the largest monomial with respect to $\geq$ that has a nonzero coefficient, namely

 For an ideal $I$, the {\it initial terms} of $I$ with respect to $\geq$ is the set of initial terms with respect to $\geq$ of all the elements of $I$, namely

 A monomial is called a {\it standard monomial} of $I$ with respect to $\geq$ if it is not a member of $\initial_\geq(I)$.